Synchronization in coupled laser arrays with correlated and uncorrelated disorder

-\textit{Experimental Arrangement - } To study the effects of detuning disorder on coupled oscillators, we use a modified digital degenerate cavity laser (DDCL)\cite{Tradonsky:21,cao2019complex,Arnaud:69} to form 400 coupled lasers in a 20 by 20 square lattice.
-The experimental system, shown schematically in Fig. \ref{fig_exp_setup}, includes a 4f telescope, an ND:YVO4 gain medium, a spatial light modulator (SLM), and a tunable coupling mechanism.
-The gain medium is pumped by a quasi-CW $808nm$ diode laser with a pulse duration of $500\mu s$ and a 4Hz repetition rate.
-The SLM is used as a digital phase and amplitude mask, allowing us to create a laser array with arbitrary geometry and to control the frequency detuning between lasers: By changing the phase on the SLM pixels, we vary the effective cavity length and hence the resonant frequency of each laser with a precision of $\Delta\Omega=\frac{\pi}{256\tau_c}$, where $\tau_c=\frac{2l}{c}\approx 13.3ns$ is the cavity roundtrip time.
-The diameter of each lattice site of the amplitude mask is $d_{laser}=200\mu m$ and the distance between neighboring lattice sites is $d_{lat}=300\mu m$.
+\textit{Experimental System - } Our experimental system, schematically shown in Fig. \ref{fig_exp_setup} and described in detail in \cite{Pando:23} is comprised of a digital degenerate cavity laser (DDCL)\cite{Tradonsky:21,cao2019complex,Arnaud:69}.
+It includes an intra-cavity 4f telescope, a 98\% reflectivity output coupler, a 3mm thick ND:YVO4 gain medium lasing at wavelength $\lambda=1.06 \mu m$, a reflective spatial light modulator (SLM) with pixel size of $8\mu m$, and a tunable coupling arrangement.
+The gain medium has a fluorescence lifetime of $\tau_f\approx 100\mu s$, and is end-pumped by a $808nm$ diode laser with a pulse duration of $500\mu s$ at 4Hz repetition rate.
+The intra-cavity SLM forms a digital amplitude and phase mask, to form 400 independent lasers in a 20 by 20 square array with spacing between adjacent lasers of $d_{lat}=300\mu m$, (see NF inset in Fig. \ref{fig_exp_setup}) and to precisely control the frequency detuning between the lasers.
+By changing the phase retardation of each SLM pixel, we locally vary the effective cavity length with a precision of $\frac{\lambda}{256}$ and thereby detune the resonant frequency of each laser with a precision of $\tau_c\Delta\Omega=\frac{2\pi}{256} \text{rad}$, where $\tau_c=\frac{2l}{c}\approx 13.3ns$ is the cavity round-trip time.
+The $200\mu m$ diameter of each site in the array ensures a single Gaussian spatial mode for each laser.

-We introduce tunable negative nearest neighbor coupling between the lasers via modified Talbot coupling\cite{tradonsky2017talbot,talbotLeger}: We insert a polarizing beam splitter (PBS) into the cavity such that it deflects a portion of the propagating light towards an identical amplitude mask located at the image plane of the telescope, and an additional mirror which is displaced by an additional $\frac{1}{4}Z_{talbot}=\frac{d_{lat}^2}{2\lambda}$ from a 4f telescope configuration.
-The rotation angle $\theta$ of a $\lambda/2$-waveplate inserted into the cavity determines the amount of light deflected to the coupling branch of the cavity, effectively changing the coupling magnitude without changing its other properties.
-We define the coupling as a normalized overlap integral\cite{amielcoupling,Mehuys:91}:

-where $m$ and $n$ are the laser indices, and $i$ is the roundtrip number such that $E_m^i$ is the electric field of the $m$-th laser in the $i$-th roundtrip.
-The coupling coefficient $K_{mn}$ is normalized by the self coupling such that it depends only on the system geometry\cite{PhysRevLett.92.093905}.
-The effective coupling strength is then determined by the simple equation:

-where $K_{max}\approx -0.45$ is the numerically calculated coupling value for a fully coupled cavity ($\theta=45^o$).
-It is worth noting that while this configuration changes the spectral content of the cavity, it has a negligible effect on phase locking for the parameters of this experiment\cite{cohen2009single,fridman2010phase,smith1965stabilized}.
-Lastly, to achieve the best phase locking with a given coupling strength, we use an intra-cavity adaptive optics method which reduces the effects of uncontrolled frequency detuning in our system and improves our initial conditions (see Fig. S6 in Supplemental Material)\cite{Pando:23}.